AndreyAkinshin/aakinshin.net/content/en/posts/2023/04/rethinking-type-i-ii-errors/index.md

 ---
-title: Rethinking Type I/II error rates
+title: Rethinking Type I/II error rates and power curves
-thumbnail: pr10-light
+thumbnail: pc10-light
-description: Introduce a curve that shows the dependency of the positive detection rate on the actual effect size
+description: Discussing power curves that show the dependency of the positive detection rate on the actual effect size
 date: 2023-04-11
 tags:
 - mathematics